VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 but if we just left the logo alone and didn't specify a class at all, it should be fine, because the defaults we apply to all  `img`  elements shouldn't break it.

-If you have something like our situation here, where you have two things which are derived from the same class - here, "rounded images" and "logo images" are both of type `img`, you should never make a change to the parent of both (`img` in this case) for one type of child if it will require an undo of that change in another - just make the change where it belongs in the first place!
+If you have something like our situation here, where you have two things which derive from the same class - here, "rounded images" and "logo images" are both of type `img`, you should never make a change to the parent of both (`img` in this case) for one child if it will require you undo that change in another - just make the change where it belongs in the first place!

 The tough part about that is realizing when you need to make a new class and what those classes are.
-Above I made a `rounded` class, but that may not be sufficient.
-Maybe you need multiple variants for setting the amounts of rounding, ranging from subtle to full-on-circle.
+Above I made a `rounded` class, but that may not be {{< vale >}}sufficient{{< /vale >}}.
+Maybe you need variants for setting the amounts of rounding, ranging from subtle to full-on-circle.
 What would you call those classes?
 You also don't want to go to nuts with different classes, otherwise each element would have a whole pile of classes assigned to it.
 There is art in organization and picking the right amount of abstraction here.
 That's an art that's much harder to teach.

 ## What can CSS do?

+{{< vale >}}

 <div class="stage">
   <div class="animlayer"></div>